JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 The extra step is that I have to extract the useful data I need from the container `file`.
 Thankfully the [`@unpack`](@ref) macro, or if your are using Julia v1.5 or later, the named decomposition syntax, `(; a, b) = config`, makes unpacking super easy.

-## `produce_or_load` with Object IDs
+## `produce_or_load` with hash codes
 As displayed above, [`produce_or_load`](@ref) has a limitation: the filename is what is checked for the existence of the file, i.e., the output of some code.
 However, in some situations you may have crucial differences between outputs that cannot be encoded simply using the filename.
 This is, for example, the case where part of the input to the code is some function.
 Let's say we have a code that has way too many input parameters, all of which are important, but also one of the parameters is a complicated function.
 In this scenario [`savename`](@ref) which is used by default to extract a name for [`produce_or_load`](@ref) is unfitting.
-We can instead use base Julia's `objectid` though.
+We can instead use base Julia's `hash` though.
 ```@example customizing
 using DrWatson
 using Random